GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/manifest/index.md

 title: Update the manifest
 subhead: Convert a V2 manifest to a V3 manifest
 description: The manifest.json file requires a slightly different format for V3 than for V2.
-date: 2023-03-08
+date: 2023-03-09
 ---

 The `manifest.json` file requires a slightly different format for V3 than for V2.
 This page describes changes that only affect the `manifest.json` file.
 But many of the changes to scripts and pages also require changes to the manifest.
-Those changes are covered with the upgrade tasks that require them.
+Those changes are covered with the migration tasks that require them.

 ## Change the manifest version number {: #change-version }